 - Automobile Donations

-- Cash or check or use your credit card when you click the Donate Now Online button.
+- Cash, Check or use your Credit Card when you click the Donate Now Online button

-- Change Cans (through businesses, individuals, churches etc.)
+- Change Cans (through business, individual, church, etc.)

-- Christmas Gifts – During the Holidays, we make available Christmas ideas for the children.
+- Christmas Gifts – During the months beginning in November through December we make available Christmas ideas for the children

 - Congregational Giving

-- Fund a Child – Help a child with their program expense.
+- Fund a Child – Help a child with their program expense and encouragement to success

 - Memorial and Honorariums